 Dietary Needs and Habits

 Scavenger wolves will often hunt with packs of true wolves, preying on herbivorous animals with body mass similar to that of the combined pack members.
 In some circumstances, a scavenger wolf may hunt alone.
 It's size and strength allows it to take down many types of prey without aid.
-Although they prefer larger animals, they will not differentiate size or type of prey when it has been unable to eat for extended periods of time, naturally caused or otherwise.
+Although they prefer larger animals, a hungry wolf will not differentiate between prey.

 Scavenger wolves are active year round.
 During the last few weeks of fall, their coat tends to change to a lighter color, and turns darker again in the spring.